mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Several but not all of these control packets and their attributes can be mapped from QUIC, as described in {{transport-layer-feedback}}. *Mappable from QUIC* has one of four values: *yes*, *partly*, *QUIC extension needed*, and *no*.
-*Partly* is used for packet types for which some fields can be mapped from QUIC, but not all. *QUIC extension needed* describes packet types which could be mapped with help from one or more QUIC extensions.
+*Partly* is used for RTCP packet types for which some fields can be mapped from QUIC, but not all. *QUIC extension needed* describes packet types which could be mapped with help from one or more QUIC extensions.

-Examples of how certain packet types could be mapped with the help of QUIC extensions follow in {{rtcp-quic-ext-examples}}.
+Examples of how certain RTCP packet types could be mapped with the help of QUIC extensions follow in {{rtcp-quic-ext-examples}}.

 ## RTCP Control Packet Types {#control-packets}